DonnaIB/superior_spanish/README.md

 7. Repeat steps 2 & 3 to ensure the deleted product is no longer in the DB or visible on the Front End.

-#### Security and Validation:
+#### Security, Business Logic and Valaidation:
 1. While logged out ensure the account icon says 'Log in / Register', then log in and make sure this changes to say 'My Account'
 2. Try to make a purchase while logged out.
 Ensure you are redirected to the log in page with a message saying to log in before purchasing.
 3. Log in, make a purchase of either Pre Recorded Lessons or Short Stories.
 Navigate back to the product page and try to purchase it again.
-Make sure the button says
-	'View in Profile' and redirects you to your profile to access the resource you had previously purchased.
+Make sure the button says 'View in Profile' and redirects you to your profile to access the resource you had previously purchased.
 4. Navigate to the checkout page and enter invalid information such as an incorrect card number and ensure the validation message is shown.
 5. Navigate to the Add and Edit Product pages and add an invalid price such as 123356.99 and ensure the error message is shown.
 6. While logged out try and access the Add, Edit & Delete Product pages, ensure you are redirect away from these pages and the error message is shown.